-According to some of the records, during the Gupta era there was also a road connection with South India.
+According to some of the records, during the Gupta era, there was also a road connection with South India.
 There were three major routes.
-They were namely a connection with Northeast India via Didisa, the other connected to the seaport of the Western coast while the third connected to Pratisthana, the capital of Satvahana Empire.
-There are also evidences which point out of a route facilitating trade with Iran and China.
+They have named a connection with Northeast India via Didisa, the other connected to the seaport of the Western coast while the third connected to Pratisthana, the capital of Satvahana Empire.
+There is also evidence which points out of a route facilitating trade with Iran and China.

 The Mughal era was the ‘golden era’ for roads.
 By then, India was fully equipped to control the vast empire.
 With the advent of the British, India witnessed some sort of a new awakening.
 The task of reviving and renovating the ancient routes was initiated by the East India Company.
 The Western technology came into play and linkages were well established which provided the British the inroad to rule India for over two hundred years.

 Apart from this, roads also worked as inroads to the development of civilizations and provided human beings a passage of communication for endeavoring out to newer frontiers of accomplishments.
 The two major modes of transportation in ancient India were as follows: